jaspector

 Any land development and permanent structures greater than 100 square feet, or lakeshore work within 50 feet of Flathead Lake high water mark

-Typical processing time is Average 3 weeks for plan review (state standard); specific Lake County timelines vary by project complexity.
+Building permit processing times in unincorporated Lake County, MT typically run Average 3 weeks for plan review (state standard); specific Lake County timelines vary by project complexity.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Lake County, MT.
 The following work is generally exempt: Structures less than 100 square feet if not located within 50 feet of Flathead Lake high water line; Farm and ranch buildings (outside city); Mining buildings on mining property; Residential buildings under 5 dwelling units; Private garages and storage buildings for personal use only; Certain additions and decks (county dependent); Decks less than 30 inches above grade (county-specific); Gazebos and pergolas (county-specific); Residential additions without habitable space (patios, entryways).
 Note: Electrical and plumbing permits may still be required even for exempt structures.
+When in doubt, confirm with the local building department before starting work.